shijilmk/DeDuplicate_Json/README.md

 Library - json

+Running jar from Command Line:
-Download the deduplicatejson-jar-with-dependencies.jar file and use it to run it through command line : java -jar deduplicatejson-jar-with-dependencies.jar
+Download the deduplicatejson-jar-with-dependencies.jar file and  navigate to the path and use below command to run it : java -jar deduplicatejson-jar-with-dependencies.jar